PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ end() }}

-## Generate lua config from nix
+## Generate Lua config from nix

 All nix packages are in `/nix/store` in a directory which is prefixed with a hash generated from the content of the package.
-If we want to reference some package from the configuration scripts, we must resolve the path of the package on build time otherwise we would no know exactly which hash is the correct one.
+If we want to reference some package from the configuration scripts, we must resolve the path of the package on build time otherwise we would not know exactly which hash is the correct one.
-The traditional lua script configuration files that we have already set up lack this ability.
+The traditional Lua script configuration files that we have already set up lack this ability.

 In this chapter you will add Typescript runtime dependency, and instruct